Tauwasser/VUECartReader/README.md

 ## Legalese

+I'm not affiliated with Nintendo in any way.

 Virtual Boy™ is a trademark by Nintendo.
-Nintendo is a registered trademark.
+Nintendo® is a registered trademark.
+All other trademarks are property of their respective owner.

+USB VID/PID are LUFA Test VID/PID.
+This is a one-off development project and not a commercial product.
+Public hosting of thise code does not constitute a release to the general public.